 Do the following things on Purnima

-- This day is also considered highly crucial for goddess Lakshmi.
+• This day is also considered highly crucial for the goddess Lakshmi.
 So, prepare sweet kheer, offer to the Goddess, and distribute the Prasad to all by keeping all the doors open for getting prosperity.

 Also Read – What Benefits of fasting on Ekadashi ?

-Please find below the Purnima Date and Time for 2022.
+Please find below the Purnima Date and Time for 2023.
 We Hope, this table will help you to remember such an auspicious day.
-Do the Purnima puja and get benefit…
+Do the Purnima puja and get benefits…